I have a soft spot for girl names from initials. Maybe it’s because my own name started out that way: Abigail came from my initials at birth, AB.

 As with Coco, Lola requires more than just LL initials.
 It works best when the sounds are present, too.
 Lora Alice, maybe.
 Or Lois Landry.
 (Is that too close to Lois Lane?
 Ooh … that leads to Lola, too!)

 Mimi makes for another double initial option.
-And there’s no shortage of M.M. names that would wear beautifully.
+And there’s no shortage of MM names that would wear beautifully.
 Miriam Mariposa seems strongly religious; Maren Micaela leans more modern choice.

 Something like Renata Mia would logically lead to Remy.
 A more traditional choice could work, too – think Regina Marie or Rebecca Mary.

-My favorite way to get to Romy is from Rosemary.
+A traditional way to get to Romy is from Rosemary.
 But the possibilities abound.

 What are your favorite girl names from initials?